Daffy Duck: Solo Daffy

-Daffy's pairing with Speedy in 1965–1968
+Daffy's pairing with Speedy, 1965–1968

-When the Warner Bros. animation studio briefly outsourced cartoon production to DePatie-Freleng Enterprises (DFE) in the 1960s, Daffy Duck became an antagonist in several cartoons opposite Speedy Gonzales, who refers to Daffy as "the loco duck."
+When the Warner Bros. animation studio briefly outsourced cartoon production to DePatie–Freleng Enterprises (DFE) in the 1960s, Daffy Duck became an antagonist in several cartoons opposite Speedy Gonzales, who refers to Daffy as "the loco duck."
 In Well Worn Daffy (1965), Daffy is determined to keep the mice away from a desperately needed well seemingly for no other motive than pure maliciousness.
 Furthermore, when he draws all the water he wants, Daffy then attempts to destroy the well in spite of the vicious pointlessness of the act, forcing Speedy to stop him.
 The Warner Bros. studio was entering its twilight years, and even Daffy had to stretch for humor in the period.
 In many of the later DFE cartoons, such as Feather Finger and Daffy's Diner, Daffy is portrayed as a more sympathetic character (often forced to turn against Speedy at the behest of a common enemy) rather than the full-blown villain he is in cartoons like Assault and Peppered.
 The last cartoon featuring Daffy and Speedy is See Ya Later Gladiator, in what animation fans call the worst cartoon made by Warner Bros.

 The Daffy Duck Show

 In light of the longstanding popularity of The Bugs Bunny Show and its various incarnations on CBS and ABC, NBC commissioned their own half-hour series, The Daffy Duck Show, which began airing in the fall of 1978.
-While some well-known titles were included in the program, most of the cartoons featured on the series were from the late '60s Depatie-Freleng run.
+While some well-known titles were included in the program, most of the cartoons featured on the series were from the late '60s DePatie-Freleng run.
 The program ran on NBC for two years, then in 1981 was rechristened The Daffy/Speedy Show and ran for another two years.
-Eventually, NBC canceled the series, and many of the cartoons were reintegrated into the lineups for the respective CBS and ABC Bugs Bunny shows.
+Eventually, NBC canceled the series, and many of the cartoons were reintegrated into The Bugs Bunny and Road Runner Show package on CBS.